System structure (Frontastic Machine/Container)

 Inside of every project directory, you can run

 bin/console to access many Backend-for-Frontend-related commands (Symfony command line).
 If you execute it without parameters, you will be shown all the available commands (there are a lot!).

 You won't need most of them, but sometimes there are edge-case where the below could come in handy:

-bin/console frontastic:clearclears all data from your Project so that it will be re-applied from Backstage using the Replicator
+bin/console frontastic:clearclears all data from your project so that it will be re-applied from the Frontastic Editor using the Replicator

 bin/console cache:clearwill clear the backend cache which might be needed after certain backend code changes (for example, Symfony dependencies)